 Why Is DSP Important and Where is it Used?

-DSP is important because it creates the ability to process audio inputs and separate speech from noise while suppressing the unwanted noise without blocking the speech signal and actually enhances the speech.
+DSP is important because it creates the ability to process audio inputs and separate speech from noise while suppressing the unwanted noise without blocking the speech signal and actually enhancing the speech.
 This increases the overall value of hearing protection and protects users from unhealthy noise exposure without compromising communication.
 Obviously, this is very important for protecting a user’s hearing when immersed in a high-noise industrial work environment.

 More reasons DSP is valuable: